 2. Make it easy for you

-‘thisismyveryveryhardpassword‘ is better than a word and a number, because it’s longer, but they are both equally easy to remember.
+‘thisismyveryveryhardpassword’ is better than a single dictionary word plus a number, simply because it’s longer.
+They are both equally easy to remember.

-3. use upper case, lower case and numbers
+3. Use upper case, lower case & numbers

 ‘THISismyveryveryhardpassword7’ is better, but it’s still easy for a human and hard for the hacker.

 4. Don’t put the numbers at the end

-the word then number combination is a known method to hackers, so try the numbers in the middle somewhere like ‘THISismyveryVERY1977hardpassword’
+The ‘word’ then ‘number’ combination is a known method to hackers, so try the numbers in the middle somewhere like ‘THISismyveryvery7hardpassword’